matineno/mini-calculator/README.md

 For the style, I made mine look like the ios calculator with the colors, buttons and borders.
 You can change yours according to your style.

 ### Step 3: JavaScript logic
 JavaScript does all the calculation and listens to know the particular operation the user is performing at the particular time.
 I acheive that with a simple condition statement in an event listener.
-See code below
+See code below;

 ```JavaScript
 document.addEventListener('DOMContentLoaded', function() {